FY23 Flood Mitigation Assistance (FMA)

 For more information on the FMA program, please visit: https://www.fema.gov/grants/mitigation/floods

-FY 2022 Application Deadline to VDEM: November 10, 2022 5:00 PM Eastern Time.
-This will give VDEM time to review all applications, request additional information, and submit all project sub-applications through the FEMA GO System by FEMA’s application deadline of January 2023.
+FY 2023 Pre-Application Deadline to VDEM: October 15th, 2023 5:00 PM Eastern Time.
+Full Application Deadline to VDEM: November 10th, 2023 5:00 PM Eastern Time.
+This will give VDEM time to review all applications, request additional information, and submit all project sub-applications through the FEMA GO system by FEMA’s application deadline of January 2024.